workingDog/Gpsd4Scala/readme.md

 # Dependencies

-Gpsd4Scala makes use of the [Play-json library](http://www.playframework.com/documentation/2.2.x/ScalaJson), and [Akka](http://akka.io/).
+Gpsd4Scala makes use of the Play json library part of the [Play framework](http://www.playframework.com/download), and [Akka](http://akka.io/).

 Currently Gpsd4Scala is based on connecting to gpsd-3.8, uses play-json-2.2.2, scala 2.10.3, Akka 2.3.0 and IntelliJ IDEA 13.
-The code can be compiled/packaged/run using sbt compile, sbt package and sbt run.
+The code can be compiled/packaged/run using: sbt compile, sbt package and sbt run.

 # Status